George Saunders: Awards

+George Saunders receiving the National Book Foundation's 2025 Distinguished Contribution to American Letters (DCAL).

 Saunders has won the National Magazine Award for Fiction four times: in 1994, for "The 400-Pound CEO" (published in Harper's); in 1996, for "Bounty" (also published in Harper's); in 2000, for "The Barber's Unhappiness" (published in The New Yorker); and in 2004, for "The Red Bow" (published in Esquire).
 Saunders won second prize in the 1997 O. Henry Awards for his short story "The Falls", initially published in the January 22, 1996, issue of The New Yorker.

 In 2013, Saunders won the PEN/Malamud Award for Excellence in the Short Story.
 His short-story collection Tenth of December was named one of the "10 Best Books of 2013" by the editors of The New York Times Book Review.
 In a January 2013 cover story, The New York Times Magazine called Tenth of December "the best book you'll read this year".
 One of the stories in the collection, "Home", was a 2011 Bram Stoker Award finalist.

 In 2017, Saunders published his first novel, Lincoln in the Bardo, which won the Booker Prize and was a New York Times bestseller.

-In August 2025, the National Book Foundation announced that it would present its 2025 Medal for Distinguished Contribution to American Letters (DCAL) to Saunders at the 76th National Book Awards Ceremony and Benefit Dinner on November 19, 2025.
+On November 19, 2025, the National Book Foundation presented its 2025 Medal for Distinguished Contribution to American Letters (DCAL) to Saunders at the 76th National Book Awards Ceremony and Benefit Dinner.